Ali-Razaaaaa/InstagramClone-ReactNative/README.md

 </div>

 <p align="center">
-  ⭐ If you found this project interesting, feel free to explore the code and give the repository a star!
+  ⭐ If you found this project useful or interesting, feel free to explore the code and give the repository a star.
 </p>